-The Global Banking and Markets management team is led by Chief Executive and Group General Manager Samir Assaf, reporting directly to HSBC Group Chief Executive, John Flint.
+The Global Banking and Markets management team is led by Chief Executive and Group Managing Director Samir Assaf, reporting directly to HSBC Group Chief Executive, John Flint.

-Samir Assaf is Chief Executive of Global Banking and Markets.
-He is also a Group Managing Director and a member of the Group Management Board.
-Mr Assaf assumed these responsibilities on 1 January 2011.
+Samir Assaf was appointed Chief Executive of Global Banking and Markets in January 2011.
+He is a Group Managing Director and member of the Group Management Board of HSBC.

 Kevin was appointed Vice Chairman of Global Banking and Markets in August 2013.
 In this role, he works closely with our priority client relationships and focuses on developing key growth initiatives through collaboration across business lines.
 He has been a Group General Manager since January 2012.

 Kevin began his career with HSBC in 2006 as Global Head of Leveraged and Acquisition Finance.
 He then became Head of Global Capital Financing and in April 2008, took on the role of Global Head of Principal Investments.
 In January 2011, he became Co-Head of Global Banking and oversaw HSBC’s vast Global Banking business, which has a presence in over 50 countries and territories.

 Prior to joining HSBC, Kevin was Head of Leveraged and Acquisition Finance Europe at Morgan Stanley and a member of that firm's Global Capital Underwriting Committee.
 He joined Morgan Stanley in 1997 from Bankers Trust, where he spent 10 years in leveraged finance and equity arbitrage.

 Kevin holds a BA degree from Bradley University.